Table of Contents

-If you have ever wondered or still wonder what the highest paid job in Silicon Valley is, which ranks No. 1 on Glassdoor’s best jobs in America list for 2016 and 2017, you can stop now.
-Also referred to as the sexiest job of the 21st century, it’s data science.
+If you have ever wondered or still wonder what the highest paid job in Silicon Valley is, which consistently ranks among the top 3 on Glassdoor's best jobs in America list, you can stop now.
+Also referred to as the sexiest job of the 21st century, it’s Data Science.

 This post aims to outline the causes of such a meteoric rise in the demand for data scientists since 2011, when it started making the headlines.